 Be on top of Show Orders

 Make sure your electrical order has been scheduled for installation prior to your set up day.
-Send your I & D provider copies of your electrical order and a grid layout detailing the location (and specific power needs) for each drop.
+Send your trade show install and dismantle provider copies of your electrical order and a grid layout detailing the location (and specific power needs) for each drop.
 Be sure that the grid layout indicates the surrounding booth locations to ensure the booth is being oriented properly.

 TIP: 100 watt bulb = 1 amp; 1 monitor = 3 amps; count up light bulbs and monitors to confirm how many “amps” you need at each drop, based on the # of lights or electronics that will be drawing power from each drop!
 If you’re unsure of what to order we’ll be happy to make recommendations.
 Extra drops can added later if necessary, but it’ll cost more so better to plan ahead.

 Same thing with your flooring.
 Double-check to make sure your flooring has been scheduled for installation prior to your set-up.
 There’s no bigger time killer than your install team having to wait around on the show floor for electrical or flooring to be installed.
 Don’t let this happen to you!
 Be sure to send copies of your carpet and/or flooring order to your I & D company, so if there are delays at show site, they can act as the advocate on your behalf.
 The same applies if you have a hanging sign, make sure the order is submitted to have it installed before set up.
 It can usually be installed after if necessary, but it’s much easier for the riggers to do it before the booth is set up.
 Don’t forget to send a copy of the rigging order to your I & D company!